atkak/XMMMFuture/README.md

 ```

 ###Complete the calculation
-XMMMPromise has a method `resolveWithObject:' and it lets a calculation success.
+XMMMPromise has the method `resolveWithObject:` which lets a calculation success.

 ``` objective-c
 XMMMFuture *future = XMMMCreateFutureWithPromiseBlock(^(XMMMPromise *promise) {